Skip to main content

 Description

 CVE-2026-33513 is a high-severity path traversal vulnerability in WWBN AVideo versions up to 26.
-0. An unauthenticated API endpoint improperly concatenates user input into a file include path without validation, allowing attackers to traverse directories and include arbitrary PHP files within the web root.
+0. An unauthenticated API endpoint improperly concatenates user input into an include path without validation, allowing attackers to traverse directories and include arbitrary PHP files within the web root.
 This can lead to file disclosure and limited code execution of existing PHP files.
-If an attacker can upload or control PHP files elsewhere in the directory tree, full remote code execution (RCE) is possible.
-No patches are currently available.
-The vulnerability has a CVSS score of 8.
-6, indicating a critical risk due to its ease of exploitation without authentication or user interaction.
-Organizations using AVideo should apply strict input validation, disable vulnerable API endpoints, and monitor for suspicious activity until a patch is released.
+If an attacker can upload or control PHP files elsewhere in the directory tree, this vulnerability can escalate to full remote code execution (RCE).
+No patches are currently available, and exploitation requires no authentication or user interaction.
+The vulnerability poses significant risk to organizations using AVideo for video hosting and streaming, especially those with publicly accessible instances.
+Immediate mitigations include restricting access to the vulnerable API, implementing input validation, and monitoring for suspicious file access patterns.

 AI-Powered Analysis